rupasawant95/chrome-model.py/README.md

 Steps in deploying this model.(After all the necessary coding files are ready)

     Launch an ec2 instance

     Download key-value pairs

-    Create new sequrity froups to make this APP to vailable from everywhere.
+    Create new secuirity to make this APP to the available for everywhere

-    Attach this security group to the instance

     Connect the Ec2 instance

-    Start session using Putty, puttygen and WINscp.
+    Start session using Putty, puttygen and WINscp

-    Finally run the app in the instance.
+    Finally run the APP in the instance